meekostuff/HTMLDecor/README.md

 	- boxes with **red** background or borders.
 	- boxes that claim to be styled with colored borders but just have the default border.

-3. Source the HTMLDecor boot-script into your pages, with this line in the `<head>` of each page
+3. Source the HTMLDecor boot-script into your pages with this line in the `<head>` of each page

 		`<script src="/path/to/HTMLDecor/boot.js"></script>`